 Type of Reform

-Transfer Reform - increases minimum age of adult prosecution to 15 from 14.
-Limits transfer and incarceration of all minors to most serious & violent crimes (before, this only applied to youth under 16.)
-Third, prosecutors must submit written analysis on the reasons for transfer, which is granted by judge.
-Limits segregation use.
+Transfer Reform - Increased minimum age of adult prosecution to 15 from 14.
+Limited transfer and incarceration of all minors to most serious and violent crimes (before, this only applied to youth under 16).
+Also required prosecutors to submit written analysis on the reasons for seeking a transfer, which is granted by a judge; and also limited segregation use.

 Bring Our Children Home: Ain't I A Child?

-This 2012 report aims to measure change in New Jersey’s treatment of young offenders.
+This report aims to measure the change in New Jersey’s treatment of young offenders.